jni/using-python-for-science/using-python-for-science/essential-libraries-for-science.md

   exploration, and debugging.

 - `pdb`, `ipdb`, `pdb++`, and `pudb` are four python debuggers.
 Knowing how to use a Python debugger is a must!
-If you don't know how to use one, read chapter XXX [**Editorial note:** this chapter has not yet been written]) without further delay!
+If you don't know how to use one, read {doc}`debugging`) without further delay!

 - Whether you use an IDE or a text editor, configure it with a static linter